Last Updated on May 4, 2023 by Tina

-When we went there, we chartered a tricycle from San Juan.
+When we went there in 2021, we chartered a tricycle from San Juan.
 We paid Php 800 (~US$ 16) for the round trip (the driver waited for us and he also took us to Bato de Luna which I will write about next time).

-I’m not sure if there are jeepneys going to Luna already.
-If there are, you can ride a jeepney to Luna and alight in front of the entrance to Immuki Island.
+Another option is to ride a jeepney to Luna and alight in front of the entrance to Immuki Island.

-There is a shower room but I haven’t checked how much it costs when you use it.
+There is a shower room and it costs Php 20 per person.
 You can also rent goggles, slippers, and life vests there though the use of these (except for the slippers) is optional.

 Some Tips When You Visit Immuki Island